-The Panel promotes modernisation, internationalisation and digitalisation (e-learning) of education and training systems.
-It also works on broader recognition of non-formal education, and supports the development of cultural and creative sectors in Eastern partner countries.
+The Panel promotes the modernisation, internationalisation and digitalisation (e-learning) of education and training systems.
+It also works on the broader recognition of non-formal education, and supports the development of the cultural and creative sectors in Eastern partner countries.

 Strong priority is given to:

-- support and empower the young generation by contributing to the establishment of inclusive and evidence-based youth policy; and
+- supporting and empowering the young generation by contributing to the establishment of inclusive and evidence-based youth policy

-- by peer learning dialogue on policies and institutions to support youth education, training, and transition to work.
+- peer learning dialogue on policies and institutions to support youth education, training, and the transition to work

-- support the modernisation of higher education systems
+- supporting the modernisation of higher education systems

-- increase the support to teaching and learning mobility for students, teachers, university staff and young people from Southern Mediterranean countries
+- increasing the support for teaching and learning mobility for students, teachers, university staff and young people from Southern Mediterranean countries

 EU cooperation tools

-In terms of higher education, vocational education, training, and youth, the Commission supports these objectives through different international cooperation programmes and initiatives, including:
+The Commission promotes objectives for higher education, vocational education, training and youth through a number of international cooperation programmes and initiatives, including:

-Launched in 2012, this is the EU's initiative for cooperation in education with Albania, Bosnia & Herzegovina, North Macedonia, Kosovo, Montenegro and Serbia.
+The EU's initiative for cooperation in education with Albania, Bosnia and Herzegovina, North Macedonia, Kosovo, Montenegro and Serbia was launched in 2012.

-Annual Ministerial meetings are organised which identify common priorities, discuss the latest policy and reform measures, and decide on topics for regional cooperation with EU assistance.
+Annual Ministerial meetings are organised to identify common priorities, discuss the latest policy and reform measures, and to decide on topics for regional cooperation and EU assistance.

 The 7th Meeting of the Western Balkans Platform took place in Brussels in June 2018.

-Although the countries in the region are committed to voluntarily converge with EU and international standards, the implementation of new policies and reforms is difficult.
-Each country is at a different stage of convergence with EU standards and therefore requires assistance.
+Although the countries in the region are committed to meeting EU and international standards, the implementation of new policies and reform is difficult.
+Countries have seen varying levels of success in reaching these standards; therefore, some countries may require further assistance.

-The Western Balkans Platform on Education and Training encourages regional cooperation and communication, sharing of good practices in the region and the EU and pooling of resources.
+The Western Balkans Platform on Education and Training encourages regional cooperation and communication, including pooling resources and sharing best practices with other Western Balkan states, EU institutions and Member States.
 It also provides follow-up in terms of joint projects, studies and events.

-The longer term perspective of the policy dialogue is to assist the Western Balkans with their reform efforts and prepare them for EU Membership responsibilities including full participation in the EU's education programmes.
+The long-term goal of this dialogue is to assist the Western Balkans with their reform efforts, and prepare them for their responsibilities as future EU Member States – including full participation in the EU's education programmes.

-"Investing in Youth for Accelerated Inclusive Growth and Sustainable Development" was the overarching theme of the African Union-EU Summit in Abidjan on 29-30 November 2017 where demographic growth, migration, youth, employment and skills were at the centre of the discussions.
+‘Investing in Youth for Accelerated Inclusive Growth and Sustainable Development’ was the overarching theme of the 2017 African Union-EU Summit.
+Demographic growth, migration, youth, employment and skills were at the centre of the discussions.

-- Tuning Africa is a collaborative process reviewing the competences and skills that are required for a given discipline and revising study programmes so that students acquire competences that are more relevant for the labour market.
+- Tuning Africa - a collaborative process that reviews competences and skills required for a given discipline.
+The process revises study programmes, so that students can acquire competences fostering success on the labour market.

-These two initiatives are due to continue and two new flagships will begin also in 2019.
-The EU will support an 'African Students and Alumni Association', ensuring that the insights of young people are fed into educational processes, policies and innovative practices.
-EU funding will also help improve the professional development of VET teachers and managers, the skills of students and the quality of teaching and learning through a pilot mobility initiative for VET staff and students between African and European VET providers and institutes.
+These two initiatives have been renewed under the current framework with two new flagship initiatives to begin in 2019.
+The EU will support an 'African Students and Alumni Association' aiming to ensure that the insights of young people are fed into educational processes, policies and innovative practices.
+Further EU funding has been allocated for a pilot mobility initiative between African and European VET providers and institutes.
+The initiative’s aims are to enhance the professional development of VET teachers and managers, thereby expanding the skills of students.

-Over the last decade the EU and China have been closely cooperating in the areas of education & training, culture, multilingualism and youth.
-Cooperation consisted of regular policy dialogues at government level, as well as concrete outputs in terms of joint projects and events.
+Over the last decade, the EU and China have been closely cooperating in the areas of education and training, culture, multilingualism and youth.
+Cooperation has consisted of regular policy dialogues at government level, as well as concrete outputs in terms of joint projects and events.

-Since 2012 all these activities have been integrated under the EU-China High Level People-to-People Dialogue (HPPD), the third pillar of EU-China relations, complementing the other two pillars – the High Level Economic and Trade Dialogue and the High Level Strategic Dialogue.
+Since 2012, all of these activities have been integrated under the EU-China High Level People-to-People Dialogue (HPPD) – the third pillar of EU-China relations – complementing the other two pillars: the High Level Economic and Trade Dialogue, and the High-Level Strategic Dialogue.

-The HPPD is the overarching mechanism which accommodates all EU-China joint initiatives in the field of people to people exchanges.
-These initiatives stem from the conclusions of leaders' dialogues and senior officials' meetings where long-term objectives are set, best practice is exchanged and areas for future cooperation are explored.
+The HPPD is the overarching mechanism that accommodates all EU-China joint initiatives in the field of people-to-people exchanges.
+These initiatives stem from the conclusions of leaders' dialogues and senior officials' meetings – where long-term objectives are set, best practices are exchanged and areas for future cooperation are explored.

-The HPPD should help build mutual trust and consolidate intercultural understanding between EU and China.
+The HPPD aims to build mutual trust and to consolidate intercultural understanding between the EU and China.

 The EU and India co-operate on a range of education matters, including:

-At the 2008 EU-India summit the EU and India announced their intention to promote dialogue and cooperation in education and culture.
-In the field of education, areas identified for this purpose include vocational training, technical education, recognition of qualifications, the modernisation of higher education with emphasis on quality, transparency and partnership, and the promotion of languages.
+At the 2008 EU-India summit, the EU and India announced their intention to promote dialogue and cooperation in the field of education and culture.
+Areas identified include: vocational training, technical education, the recognition of qualifications, the modernisation of higher education (with emphasis on quality, transparency and partnership), and the promotion of languages.

-The purpose of these dialogues is to discuss topics of common interest at senior level, in order to exchange best practices and to identify concrete areas for future cooperation.
-In a longer term perspective, the dialogue aims to encourage more higher education cooperation and mobility between EU and Mexico.
+The purpose of these dialogues was to discuss topics of common interest at senior level and, thereby, exchange best practices and identify concrete areas for future cooperation.
+From a longer-term perspective, the dialogue aims to encourage cooperation in the area of higher education, and mobility between the EU and Mexico.

-In their Joint Declaration of May 2012, the European Union and the Republic of South Africa acknowledge the crucial contribution of education and training to the development of knowledge-based societies and economies and the key role they play in boosting growth and jobs.
+In their Joint Declaration of May 2012, the EU and the Republic of South Africa acknowledged the crucial contribution of education and training to the development of knowledge-based societies and economies, as well as the key role education and training play in boosting growth and jobs.

-The four EU-South Africa Senior Officials meetings held since then have focused on sharing practices on topics ranging from the internationalisation of higher education, modernisation and innovation of the teachers' and lecturers' profession.

-The strategic dialogue has been the occasion to discuss topics of common interest, exchange best practices, review cooperation in the programmes and identify concrete areas of mutual interest for the following period.
+The strategic dialogue has been the occasion to discuss topics of common interest, to exchange best practices, review cooperation in the programmes and to identify concrete areas of mutual interest for the following period.

-The European Union (EU) and the Republic of Korea (ROK) co-operate, particularly in the field of higher education, because both recognise the crucial contribution it makes to developing a globally competitive, knowledge-based economy and so boosting growth and jobs.
+The EU and the Republic of Korea (ROK) cooperate, particularly in the field of higher education, recognising its crucial contribution to developing a globally competitive, knowledge-based economy, and boosting economic growth and employment.

-To date, cooperation and student and staff exchange programmes have been successful but scope for more interaction has been identified.
-At the 2013 EU-ROK Summit, the intention to strengthen cooperation by promoting policy dialogue and joint cooperation projects in higher education was therefore announced.
+To date, cooperation and student-staff exchange programmes have been successful.
+However, further scope for interaction has been identified.
+The EU and ROK, therefore, announced their intention to strengthen cooperation by promoting policy dialogue and joint cooperation projects in higher education at the 2013 EU-ROK Summit.

-The first policy dialogue was held in Brussels on 15 March 2016 to discuss practical ways of strengthening cooperation in higher education and to engage in an exchange of best practice, policy review and knowledge building and sharing.
-The second dialogue will be held in South Korea in the last quarter of 2018.
+The first policy dialogue discussed practical methods to strengthen cooperation in higher education through the exchange of best practices, policy review and knowledge building.
+The second dialogue was held in South Korea in the final quarter of 2018.

-The Fulbright-Schuman Programme, administered by the Commission for Educational Exchange between the United States and Belgium, is jointly financed by the U.S. State Department and the Directorate-General for Education and Culture of the European Commission.
-Since 1991, the joint programme funds graduate and post-graduate study, research, and lecture proposals in the field of US-EU relations, EU policy, or EU institutions for interested American and EU citizens.
+Administered by the Commission for Educational Exchange between the United States and Belgium, the Fulbright-Schuman Programme is jointly financed by the U.S. State Department and the Directorate-General for Education and Culture (DG EAC) of the European Commission.
+Since 1991, the joint programme funds graduate and postgraduate study, research and lecture proposals in the field of US-EU relations, EU policy, or EU institutions for interested American and EU citizens.

 EU-US Young Leaders Seminar

-The EU-US Young Leaders Seminar is a platform to promote people-to-people contacts between the EU and the United States resulting from the cooperation between the European Commission and the U.S. Department of State.
-The first edition of this seminar brought together fifty young leaders from the United States and Europe took place in 2017 (2-5 April, Brussels).
-It focused on the challenges and opportunities presented by the economic, educational, and cultural integration of migrants and refugees.
-The second seminar in 2018 (15-17 April, Brussels) brought together a similar group to discuss the future of work, focusing on the role of technology in the future of work, the skills of the future workforce, and the social implications of the changing work environment.
+The EU-US Young Leaders Seminar is a platform to promote people-to-people contact between the EU and the United States resulting from cooperation between the Commission and the U.S. Department of State.
+The first edition of this seminar brought together fifty young leaders from the United States and Europe, and focussed on the challenges and opportunities presented by the economic, educational, and cultural integration of migrants and refugees.
+The second seminar brought together a similar group to discuss the future of work, focussing on the role of technology, the skills of the future workforce and the social implications of the changing work environment.

 Modernisation of higher education: a comparative Tuning study for the EU and the USA

-As part of the Bologna Process for reform of higher education, European Ministers agreed in 2003 that higher education institutions should re-define their degree programmes in output-based terms, and make these programmes more student-centred to prepare graduates best for their future role in society.
-A project – Tuning Educational Structures in Europe – was set to develop the instruments to enable this to take place.
-The same methodology has increasingly been used worldwide.
-There is a study available for the US, covering the period July 2013 to January 2016.
-An executive summary of the study is also available.
+As part of the Bologna Process for the reform of higher education, European Ministers agreed that higher education institutions should redefine their degree programmes in output-based terms, and make these programmes more student-centred to best prepare graduates for their future role in society.
+A project – Tuning Educational Structures in Europe – was established to develop the instruments to enable students to be better prepared for entry onto the labour market, with similar methodology being used increasingly worldwide.